Roldan87/DL-wine-quality/README.md

 ![matrix](assets/matrix.png)

-### RandomForestClassifier
+### ML RandomForestClassifier

-* 0.88 cv score with a standard deviation of 0.01
+* 0.93 cv score with a standard deviation of 0.01
+* roc_auc_score: 0.926

 ![auc](assets/rfc_curve.png)

 ![matrix](assets/rfc_matrix.png)

+### Final Word
+* Neural Network achieved high train and test scores, predicting class 0 ('bad wine') accurately yet the predictions of the class 1 ('good wine') wasn't as accurate as expected.
+* Machine Learning (RandomForestClassifier) model showed high scores as well as more accurate predictions for both classes.
+* The number of data samples wasn't enough for either model, so resampling was necessary in order to achieve good results.

+* Note: This challenge was a useful exercise to gain better knowledge of deep learning and the use of neural networks.